 I have been wanting to see this movie since I heard that Macbeth was going to be played by Michael Fassbender, who is one of my favorite actors.
 I read Macbeth a few years ago, and I really liked it, but I remembered little aside from the basic plot.
 I had planned to buy this on Tuesday, but someone told me that it had slipped under my nose onto Prime about two weeks ago.

 The film was not afraid to use true Shakespearian language like many Shakespeare adaptations of modern times are.
-I am generally pretty good at deciphering Shakespearian language, as I read many of his works, however paired with the usually very thick accents of the actors (I had to turn on closed captions), the plot could be a bit hard to decipher for someone who is not familiar with the source material.
-(I can not vouch for the accuracy of the film with 100% confidence) The film also had some relatively long parts that dragged on much slower than they needed to.
+I am generally pretty good at deciphering Shakespearian language, as I read many of his works.
+However, paired with the usually very thick accents of the actors (I had to turn on closed captions), the plot could be a bit hard to decipher for someone who is not familiar with the source material.
+The film also had some relatively long parts that dragged on much slower than they needed to.

 The acting was phenomenal.
 It was the best part of the movie.
 Michael Fassbender was perfect as Macbeth.
 He captured the madness and aggressiveness very well, and it seemed like he was really devoted to the role.
 Marion Cotillard was also great as Lady Macbeth, capturing the serpentine nature of the character very well, and delivering one of the best crying scenes of last year's films.